alexm-43/Portfolio/Pharm-Stock-Analysis/README.md

 ## About the Programming and Analysis

 - The stock data was fetched using the Yahoo!
-Finance API
+Finance API.
-- The data was imported into Jupyter Lab, where it was cleaned and formatted
+- The data was imported into Jupyter Lab, where it was cleaned and formatted.
 - I looked through the correlation matrix to compare stock prices against covid data.
-- Seaborn was used to visualize some regressions between cumulative cases
+- Seaborn was used to visualize some regressions between cumulative cases.
-- Plotly express was then used for the more useful visualizations and subplots
+- Plotly express was then used for the more useful visualizations and subplots.

 ## Datasets Used:
-- NY Times Covid Data
+- <a href="https://github.com/nytimes/covid-19-data/blob/master/us.csv" title="Go to Github.com" target="_blank">NY Times Covid Data</a> (source: Github.com)